veryalien/mycobit/README.md

 Instructions go in the first nibble of each byte.

 Press button A once so that the value 1 is shown on the top row of leds: ``. . . .
+O``

-O`` The instruction 1 shows a value on the display at runtime.
+The instruction 1 shows a value on the display at runtime.

 Press button B (don't hold) to highlight the second nibble.

 Data values go in the second nibble of each byte.

 For instruction 1, the data will be the value shown on the mycobit display.

 Press button A until the value 10 (0x0A) is displayed: ``.
 O .
 O .``

 Hold down button A to step through all the values, if you go too far, just cycle around again until you get back to be value that you need.

 The second instruction will be a relative jump to itself to 'stop' the program.

-Press button B to highlight the third row of leds, the top left led lights up, we are editing byte 1.
+Press button B to highlight the third row of leds, the top left led lights up, you are editing byte 1.

 Repeatedly press button A until the value 3 is displayed: ``. . .
 O O``